Paul Korda

-Paul Korda (born Paul Kunstler, 1948 - 11 March 2020) was a Singaporean songwriter, singer, musician, and actor.
+Paul Korda (born Paul Kunstler, 1948 - 11 March 2020) was an English songwriter, singer, musician, and actor.
 He wrote and performed music from the 1960s onwards, and his songs have been covered by artists such as Roger Daltrey, Dave Edmunds, Frankie Valli, and Love Sculpture.

 Family background

 Korda was born in Singapore, into a creative family of entertainers, professional singers, songwriters, and accomplished musicians.
 His father, Hungarian-born Tibor Kunstler, was a violinist and former student of the Franz Liszt Conservatory of Music in Budapest, Hungary and Academia La Scala in Milan, Italy.
 Tibor played saxophone on Coleman Hawkins' tour of the East.
 Korda's British mother, Shirley Green — who worked under the stage name Shirley Lenner — was a vocalist and actress.
 She starred in Those Kids From Town (1942) and also sang with Joe Loss, George Elrick, and Stéphane Grappelli.

 Kunstler and Green met while working as entertainers in Singapore.
 Kunstler, who had been interned during the Japanese invasion of Java while playing at the Hilton Hotel there, was performing at Raffles Hotel while Green, who had spent the latter part of World War II entertaining British troops, was singing at Princes Restaurant nearby.

 Korda's British grandparents had also been professional singers, songwriters and musicians.
 In the 1890s, his grandmother Florence Wright worked in a market stall in Edinburgh, Scotland, singing songs penned by Lawrence Wright to help sell his sheet music.
 Wright and her husband, pianist Tommy Lenner, took their thirteen children on tour with them as angels at the beginning of the Vaudeville era.

 Shirley Lenner's sisters were well known singers in Britain: Judy Shirley hosted Monday Night at Seven for the BBC during World War II, and Anne Lenner sang with American composer Carole Gibbons.